ajaypeesa/DevOps-Interview-Guide/2. Git/README.md

 For instance, if you have a `main` branch and a `feature` branch, and no commits were made to the `main` branch since branching off, merging the `feature` branch back into `main` will result in a fast-forward merge.
 The `main` branch pointer just gets moved up to the tip of the `feature` branch.

 However, if you want to preserve the branch topology (i.e., explicit evidence of a feature branch and a merge event), you can force a merge commit using the `--no-ff` option, even if a fast-forward merge is possible.

-- These questions and answers touch on the complexities of merging and how to tackle the challenges it presents.
-Would you like to continue with more questions on Git or move to another topic?

 ----